niamlaylor/lightBnB/LightBnB_WebApp-master/README.md

   └── userRoutes.js
 ```

+# Lightbnb is your handy booking platform

+Look through our available properties in Canada, USA and more!

 * `public` contains all of the HTML, CSS, and client side JavaScript.
   * `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.
   * `javascript` contains all of the client side javascript files.